Reach Life Skills Program

 - increased self-esteem

 - prevention of emotional, physical and sexual abuse

 - development of personal resources

 Participants develop better self-concepts and higher self-esteem through practice of everyday techniques.

-The REACH Program is conducted in small groups, 8 to 12 participants.
+The REACH Program is conducted in small groups or classroom settings.
 It is appropriate for use in schools, therapeutic settings and community groups.
 It can be used as a freestanding curriculum or integrated with existing curriculum materials and program activities.

 If you copy or reprint any portions of this program, please credit appropriately.

 The Coalition for Children is a not-for-profit (501c(3)) organization founded by Dr. Sherryll Kraizer in 1982.
 The mission of the Coalition for Children is enhancing the well-being of children, families and society by providing positive, effective, multidisciplinary and culturally diverse prevention programming in collaboration with other organizations and individuals.